 Dear fellows, I’m pleased to introduce you to the Psytrance Guide:

 If you are a millennial, you probably remember the Ishkur’s Guide to Electronic Music.
 How awesome it was!
 As a music lover and a person who likes it when things are organised nicely, I used to spend hours on that site.

 I was always thinking, too bad that guide is abandoned, outdated, and hence no longer reflects the variety of genres we have today, in Psytrance in particular.
 But then I realised: I could do it myself.
 I can do a website that probably won’t be that cool and fancy like Ishkur’s guide, but fun and informative enough, especially for those who are new to Psytrance.

 And, in fact, I did.

 PsytranceGuide.com is the ultimate, up-to-date guide to Psytrance music genres.
 It covers twenty subgenres, and I’m planning to keep it relevant through time.
 Each subgenre includes several audio previews that have been carefully selected, a typical BPM range, a little description, and lists of some noticeable artists and labels that are worth checking out if you like some particular subgenre.

 Keep in mind that most of those subgenres have no “official” names.
 Everything on that site is a subject of my personal vision and experience in the Psy scene.
 However, I did my best and researched a bunch of niche community websites to make sure that I’m not alone in that thinking, and I will keep continuing making it more accurate.

 Who is this for

-If you found a bug, or if would like to contribute in any way, or if you have some feedback or just want to say hello, don’t hesitate to drop me a line at email@example.com.
+If you found a bug, or if you would like to contribute in any way, or if you have some feedback or just want to say hello, don’t hesitate to drop me a line at firstname.lastname@example.org.